prebid/prebid.github.io/prebid/native-implementation.md

     1. pbNativeTagData.pubUrl = "PAGE URL";
     1. pbNativeTagData.adId = "PREBID ADID";
     1. pbNativeTagData.requestAllAssets = true;
 1. renderNativeAd() will look for the existence of an "adTemplate" value in the AdUnit.
-If it finds one, it will resolve ##macros## and append it to the iframe's body.
+If it finds one, it will resolve macros and append it to the iframe's body.
 1. Otherwise, renderNativeAd() will look for the existence of a "rendererUrl" value in the AdUnit.
 If it finds one, it loads the script then calls window.renderAd() and appends the results to the iframe's body.
-1. Otherwise renderNativeAd() scans the iframe body and resolves ##macros##.
+1. Otherwise renderNativeAd() scans the iframe body and resolves macros.

-## 8. I am a bid adapter maintaner; what should I do to support OpenRTB?

-For some time, the Prebid native team will try to ensure that legacy-style request definitions will continue to work.
-However, Prebid.JS is internally converting everything to OpenRTB.
-So, OpenRTB is the way to go if you want to ensure your native adapter will continue to work for the long run.

-We assume that in the first times all adapters will only understand legacy-style native, so we expose two functions in `native.js`:

-- `convertOrtbRequestToProprietaryNative(bidRequests)` - this function will convert OpenRTB-style native requests to legacy format.
-Actually, we've already added this conversion to all adapters so they will not fail when an OpenRTB definition is used by publisher.

-- `toOrtNativeRequest(legacyNativeAssets)` - In the future, you should convert your bid adapter to assume that OpenRTB is the standard.
-If, however, you encounter a native bid without the `ortb` property, you can call this function to convert legacy assets to OpenRTB.

-For the bid response, Prebid expects to find your OpenRTB bid response under `bid.native.ortb` property.

 ## Further Reading

 - [Prebid Native Format](/formats/native.html)
 - [Setting Up Prebid Native in GAM](/adops/gam-native.html)